-Resilience or building resilience isn’t really about removing the stress and stresses in our lives.
-In fact, it’s about how we as individuals learn to deal with that stress or stressors effectively.
+Resilience isn’t really about removing the stress and stressors in our lives.
+It’s about how we as individuals learn to deal with that stress or stressors effectively.
 So, what determines our resilience?
-What are the protective and risk factors involved?
+What are the protective and the risk factors involved.
 As a psychologist, when someone comes into the clinic, I’m very interested in identifying which risk factors they’re exposed to and which protective factors they hold already.

 The risk factors are the things that decrease our ability to be resilient.
 They also increase the likelihood of negative outcomes occurring.
 Risk factors include:

 We know that isolation is just inherently bad for us.
 Things like a changing family structure or changing of school systems can cause an instability.
 It removes the individual from support networks or support individuals that they may have.
 That instability is stressful for any of us, and more so for children.

 This reflects poor coping strategies, or the absence of positive coping strategies – it tends to be quite a cyclical problem.